Salahaldian/Brain-Tumor-Computer-Vision/README.md

 ## 🔍 Features

-- ✅ Tumor Classification (Binary: Tumor vs No Tumor)
+- ✅ Tumor Classification using ResNet architecture (Tumor vs No Tumor)
 - ✅ Tumor Segmentation using U-Net architecture
 - ✅ Boundary overlay for visual reference